nataliabercz/PowerOutageReport-Tauron/README.md

 ### 4. Additional settings

-1. If you send many e-mails from your gmail mailbox, you can change the number of sent emails that will be checked.
+1. If you send many emails from your gmail mailbox, you can change the number of sent emails that will be checked.
    Currently, it is set to 20.
-This means if any of the last 20 emails was a power outage report, a new message will not be generated.
+This means if any of the last 20 emails was a power outage report for specific address and receivers, a new message will not be generated.

    1.1 Open `email_sender.py`.